Babies and bills: The happiest of events can also trigger a mountain of unexpected expenses for even the most prepared parents.

 Both the high stakes and high cost of bringing a baby safely into the world can be mitigated with Aflac’s hospital indemnity insurance.
 This type of coverage pays cash benefits to help with expenses not covered by health insurance.
 For new parents, that can mean anything from helping pay for hospital bills to covering diapers.

-Though 77% of employees do not have access to paid family leave, employers can still help them with the costs of welcoming babies in the form of insurance coverage such as a hospital indemnity plan from Aflac.5 Policies that help cover aspects of care that new parents often overlook can take some of the financial sting out of new parenthood.
+Though 73% of civilian employees do not have access to paid family leave, employers can still help them with the costs of welcoming babies in the form of insurance coverage such as a hospital indemnity plan from Aflac.6 Policies that help cover aspects of care that new parents often overlook can take some of the financial sting out of new parenthood.
+For instance, benefits to help cover anesthesia if a new mother is among the 32.1% nationally who deliver by cesarean section7 could help offer peace of mind.
+Aflac policies can help new parents cover these types of expenses.

 For instance, benefits to help cover anesthesia if a new mother is among the 32.1% nationally who deliver via cesarean section6 could help offer peace of mind.
 Epidural anesthesia, which numbs a laboring mother from the waist down, was used for 60% of all births in 2015.7 Aflac policies can help new parents cover these types of expenses.